FortiGate, all FortiOS versions

 0.456892 wan1 -- 172.26.48.21.55993 -> 10.109.16.137.80: ack 123332141

-With information level set to Verbose 4, we see additionally a summary of Source and Destination IP Address.
+With information level set to Verbose 4, additionally summary of Source and Destination IP Address are visible

-If you don't enter a <count> value, the Sniffer runs forever until you stop it with <CTRL C>
+If there is no <count> value, the Sniffer runs forever until you stop it with <CTRL C>

 Hint: For further investigation it's always a good idea to log the SSH output to a file.
-If you're using Putty (a free SSH client for Windows) you can easily log all output to a file which you can search/sort/process.
+If Putty is used (a free SSH client for Windows) it is possibke to easily log all output to a file which to search/sort/process.

 Verbose 5 and Verbose 6 levels: